 While each vendor at The Utility Expo had to compete for face time with attendees, the amount of collaboration between competitors was remarkable.

 Yes, every company wants to expand its reach and gain more customers.
 But what was more important to them was making the industry better and safer for everyone.

-And while this was my first time at The Utility Expo, Pro-Vision has been coming to this event for years.
-If you were unable to attend this year’s show, contact our sales department to set up an in-person or virtual demonstration of our commercial mobile video solutions.
+Even though this was my first time at The Utility Expo, Pro-Vision has been coming to this event for years.
+If you were unable to attend the 2021 show, register for 2023 with code PRO237C for a 75% discount or contact our sales department to set up an in-person or virtual demonstration of our commercial mobile video solutions.